nikolasalge/inference/README_Accelerators.rst

 -----------------
 Change to :code:`vision/classification_and_detection`, then run :code:`python/main.py` with the following arguments:

+* General Arguments
+    * :code:`--model [path to model file]`
+    * :code:`--dataset-path [path to dataset folder containing images and val_map.txt]`
     * :code:`--profile [mobilenet_coral, mobilenet_ncs2]`
         sets default settings
-* :code:`--model [path to model file]`
-* :code:`--dataset-path [path to dataset folder containing images and val_map]`
+    * :code:`--max-batchsize [N]`
+        set this parameter to the batch size of the model.
+Coral only supports a batch size of 1, the NCS2 up to 128 (refers to N in NHWC, you have to hand this parameter to the Model Optimizer when compiling the model)

-* :code:`--accuracy`
+* LoadGen Arguments
-    use loadgen accuracy mode instead of performance mode
-* :code:`--count [number of images to use]` not mlperf compliant for accuracy mode, use for performance mode or for testing
     * :code:`--scenario [SingleStream, MultiStream, Server, Offline]`
-    sets loadgen scenario, for more info see below (the coral and ncs2 profiles use multistream mode by default)
+        sets loadgen scenario, for more info see below (the Coral and NCS2 profiles use MultitSream mode by default)
     * :code:`--samples-per-query [no. of samples]`
-    only used in MultiStream Mode, sets number of samples that are sent each query
+        only used in MultiStream Mode, sets number of samples that are sent each query, set to model-batchsize (max-batchsize*n, where n is a positive integer, works too)
-* :code:`--max-batchsize [N]`
+    * :code:`--accuracy`
-    Coral only supports a batch size of 1, the NCS2 up to 128 (refers to N in NHWC, you have to hand this parameter to the model optimizer when compiling the model)
+        use LoadGen AccuracyOnly mode instead of PerformanceOnly mode
+    * :code:`--count [number of images to use]` not MLPerf compliant for AccuracyOnly mode, use for P´erformance mode or for testing

 * `further arguments`__

 **example:**